 Dealing With Problems Via Your Travel Agent

-I remember being on my first trip to Barcelona which was booked with a travel agent.
-We arrived at the hotel, and it was completely below our expectations: no air-conditioning, non-functioning wifi, and a generally unwelcoming atmosphere.
+I remember being on my first trip to Barcelona, which a travel agent booked.
+We arrived at the hotel, which was completely below our expectations: no air-conditioning, non-functioning wifi, and a generally unwelcoming atmosphere.

 A call back to the travel agent had us in a taxi to a new property in under an hour for no charge.
 It was such a relief!